 Brussel sprouts can be tricky to grow in a cold climate with a short growing season like Zone 3.
 They take a long time, are prone to bug pressure, and take up a lot of space.
 However, the taste of an organic, homegrown brussel sprout roasted to perfection makes it worth it!

-It’s taken me four tries to finally grow Brussel sprouts worth eating, and now I’m going to share with you how I grow them from seed.
+It’s taken me four tries to finally grow Brussels sprouts worth eating, and now I will share with you how I grow them from seed.
 My advice will work best for those who garden in Zones 2, 3, and 4, but the bug pressure advice should work for any gardener in any zone.

-If you’re more of a visual learner, check out the video below for a glimpse of my Zone 3 garden and a bit about how I grow (almost) bug-free Brussel sprouts:
+If you’re more of a visual learner, check out the video below for a glimpse of my Zone 3 garden and a bit about how I grow (almost) bug-free Brussels sprouts:

 This post contains affiliate links, which means that I earn a small commission at no extra cost to you if you purchase anything.
 You can read more about it in my privacy policy.
 Thanks for supporting Shifting Roots!

-Are Brussel sprouts easy to grow from seed?
+Are Brussels sprouts easy to grow from seed?

-The Brussel sprout seedlings below were started 10 weeks before our last frost date–around the first week of March.
+The Brussels sprout seedlings below were started ten weeks before our last frost date–around the first week of March.

-Since Brussel sprouts love and can handle the cold, I put them out in my raised beds under frost cloth and hoops around the beginning to middle of April.
-This step is the key to my Brussel sprout growing success.
+Since Brussels sprouts love and can handle the cold, I put them out in my raised beds under frost cloth and hoops around the beginning to middle of April.
+This step is the key to my Brussels sprout growing success.

-The Brussel sprouts in these photos thrived in the cooler spring weather and were not stunted in size by staying in a seed starting pack for a longer time.
-The frost cloth kept them warm enough, but it was okay if there was a killing frost overnight, because Brussel sprouts can handle colder temperatures.
+The Brussels sprouts in these photos thrived in the cooler spring weather and were not stunted in size by staying in a seed starting pack for a longer time.
+The frost cloth kept them warm enough, but it was okay if there was a killing frost overnight because Brussels sprouts can handle colder temperatures.

 It’s key to remember this fact in the fall.

-When it’s the beginning of September and the first frost comes, don’t worry about covering your Brussel sprouts–they’ll be totally fine.
-In fact, if your Brussel sprouts are still on the small side, just keep them in the ground until the temperature drops to around -10°C/14°F or lower.
-At the time of writing this post, it was the beginning of October and my plants (except the one I pulled in the video) were still in the ground.
+When it’s the beginning of September and the first frost comes, don’t worry about covering your Brussels sprouts–they’ll be totally fine.
+In fact, if your Brussels sprouts are still on the small side, keep them in the ground until the temperature drops to around -10°C/14°F or lower.
+When writing this post, it was the beginning of October and my plants (except the one I pulled in the video) were still in the ground.

 Can you Grow Brussels Sprouts in Raised Beds?

 Yes!
-In fact, if you watch the video, my Brussel sprouts were living quite happily in raised beds.
-I gave them around 18 inches of room that year, but the following year I gave them closer to 24 inches.
-If you’re a square foot gardener, that means that you’ll plant each Brussel sprout seedling in the middle of four squares.
+In fact, if you watch the video, my Brussels sprouts were living quite happily in raised beds.
+I gave them around 18 inches of room that year, but I gave them closer to 24 inches the following year.
+If you’re a square-foot gardener, that means that you’ll plant each Brussels sprout seedling in the middle of four squares.

 P.S.
 If you need help with the spacing in your square foot garden, I personally love and use the Seeding Square, and you can also get four of my free plans below: